Coping with Anxiety

 Counseling will challenge your belief systems and irrational thinking that are at the core of the anxiety.
 I seek in my own practice to get to the phrase or self statement my clients are telling themselves.
 This self statement is one of fear.
 “I will not make it financially” is a common one I hear.
 Fear of divorce, loneliness, failure, and on and on.
 Identifying these statements release you from the monkey mind.
 Alignment with the present moment opens up.
 You are pulling up old ideas and conditioned responses from the past to predict the future.
 The future has not happened.
 This leaves you paralyzed in a state of fear and anxiety.

+Coping with anxiety can be resolved.
 Free yourself today from the bondage of your false thinking and allow anxiety to wash away.
 Mind, body and spirit come into alignment.
 Staying in the present moment where fear and anxiety do not exist will become a natural way of life.